zzdtravel

 Holy Trinity Cathedral

-Holy Trinity Cathedral-November 2024
+Holy Trinity Cathedral-December 2024

 This massive and ornate cathedral is the second-most important place of worship in Ethiopia (ranking behind the Old Church of St Mary of Zion in Aksum).
 It’s also the celebrated final resting place of Emperor Haile Selassie and his wife Empress Menen Asfaw.
 Their massive Aksumite-style granite tombs sit inside and are a sight indeed.
 The solemnity of the interior design contrasts sharply with highly the charged emotions of many pilgrims.
 It's a fascinating place.